Metal Gear Solid 2: Sons of Liberty: The Document of Metal Gear Solid 2

+Comics

 IDW Publishing published a 12-issue comic book adaptation from 2006 to 2007, titled Metal Gear Solid: Sons of Liberty, illustrated by Ashley Wood (who also worked on the comic book adaptation of the previous game) and written by Alex Garner.
 This version deviates from the game, where many scenes involving Raiden are substituted with Snake.

 A digital version of the comic, titled Metal Gear Solid 2: Bande Dessinée, was released on June 12, 2008, in Japan.
 Originally announced as a PlayStation Portable game, similar to the Metal Gear Solid: Digital Graphic Novel, the digital comic was released as a DVD film instead.
 A fully voiced version of the graphic novel adaptation of the first Metal Gear Solid is featured as well.

+Novels

-A novelization of the game written by Raymond Benson and published by Del Rey.
+A novelization of the game was written by Raymond Benson and published by Del Rey.
 The American paperback edition was published on November 24, 2009.
 A majority of the character interaction in the novel is taken verbatim from the Codec conversations in the game itself.

 A second novelization by Kenji Yano (written under the pen name Hitori Nojima), titled Metal Gear Solid Substance II, was published by Kadokawa Shoten in Japan on September 24, 2015.
 This novelization is narrated in real-time during the events of the Plant chapter from the perspective of a young man living in Manhattan.

 Reception

-Commercial

-As a result of promising trailers and the enormous commercial success of its predecessor Metal Gear Solid, there was a high level of anticipation in the gaming community surrounding the release of Metal Gear Solid 2: Sons of Liberty.
-The game's E3 2000 demo surprised many spectators with its level of realism and played a vital role in the PlayStation 2 console's early success.
-It was the most anticipated game for the PlayStation 2 in 2001.